dotnet/AspNetCore.Docs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/strategies-for-database-development-and-deployment-cs.md

 A database comparison tool compares the schema or data of two databases and displays a summary report showing you how the databases differ.
 Then, with the click of a button, you can generate the SQL commands for synchronizing one or more database objects.
 In a nutshell, you can use a database comparison tool to compare the development and production databases at deploy-time, generating a file that contains the SQL commands that, when executed, will apply the changes to the production database s schema so that it mirrors the development database s schema.

 There are a variety of third-party database comparison tools offered by many different vendors.
-One such example is [<u>SQL Compare</u>](http://www.red-gate.com/products/SQL_Compare/), by [<u>Red Gate Software</u>](http://www.red-gate.com/).
+One such example is [*SQL Compare*](http://www.red-gate.com/products/SQL_Compare/), by [*Red Gate Software*](http://www.red-gate.com/).
 Let s walk through the process of using SQL Compare to compare and synchronize the development and production databases schemas.

 > [!NOTE]
 > At the time of this writing the current version of SQL Compare was version 7.1, with the Standard Edition costing $395.
 You can follow along by downloading a free 14-day trial.